-I have totally become a full blown matcha lover, and have completely phased coffee out of my daily routine.
+I have totally become a full blown matcha lover, and have almost completely phased coffee out of my daily routine.
 Let me tell you – one cup of this stuff energizes me ALL day, with no after-lunch crash.
 Its amazing, and so worth a try!
 If you’re not sure where to pick some up at, try your local HomeGoods (it’s the most magical place on Earth).
 They typically have several matcha options at discounted prices.
 If you do not have a magical HomeGoods near you, but you’d still like to give matcha a shot, check out OMG!
 Matcha.
 That’s the brand I snagged from HomeGoods and I really like it.

 There are so many matcha latte recipes out there on the internet, but many of them require fancy tools (like special matcha-specific whisks), or call for a blender.
 I’m not about that life.
 I leave for work early in the morning, and have several roommates that I don’t want to wake up.
 Mixing my matcha latte up in a blender and heating water up on the stove just aren’t practical for me.
 Plus, who really wants to clean a blender every day?
 All you need for my recipe is a frother.

 My recipe is not fancy.
 It’s easy, fast, tasty and gets the job done.
 But, when I say tasty, I don’t mean it tastes like a mocha frappuccino – it tastes like matcha and all of its earthy goodness.
 I also add Vital Proteins collagen to my morning matcha.
 Collagen has a bunch of health benefits but is essentially your hair, skin & nail’s best friend, and it’s tasteless.